 Apply for the Jobs Victoria Fund

-If you have registered as an employer since the updated guidelines were introduced, you can return to an existing application or submit an additional application:
+If you have registered as an employer since the updated guidelines were introduced, you can check your status:

 Please note: You must hire employees from one of the priority groups of jobseekers before you make an application.